pbuckner/x-plane_plugins/XPython/docs/source/development/modules/timers.rst

 provides an simple wrapper which defines some easy-to-use timers.
 XPPython3 also supports this interface.

-Timers are keyed by their callback funtion: any particular function can have only one timer active at a time, though that timer may repeat, and you are permitted an unlimited number of timers.
+Timers are keyed by their callback function: any particular function can have only one timer active at a time, though that timer may repeat, and you are permitted an unlimited number of timers.